certicky/sscait-commentary/README.md

 **RESPONSE:** `out.wav` file with spoken text:

 > At 4 minutes in, the game is heating up.
 Dragon builds a Command Center and Barracks for Marines, while Steamhammer trains 6 Zerglings.
 Early aggression could foreshadow what's to come.

+### Deployment using PM2

+To deploy the service on your server, you can use a process manager like PM2, which can help keep the service running even if the terminal is closed or the machine is restarted.

+Here is an outline of the steps:

+1. Install PM2: Run the following command in your terminal: `npm install pm2 -g`
+2. Start your application: Run the following command in your terminal: `pm2 start index.js`
+3. Save the PM2 process list: Run the following command in your terminal: `pm2 save`
+4. Set PM2 to run on startup: Run the following command in your terminal: `pm2 startup`

+This will configure PM2 to start your application automatically on machine boot.